 Instructions

-- Begin by melting the vegan white chocolate in a double broiler.
+- Begin by melting the vegan white chocolate in a double boiler on medium heat.

-- Add the sweetened condensed milk and plant based food coloring.
-Mix until smooth.
+- Add the sweetened condensed milk and natural red food coloring and turn to medium-low heat.
+Mix until smooth and combined.

-- Add the mixture to a 6" pan, or half of an 8 x 8 pan.
-Place in the freezer for about an hour, then serve and enjoy!
+- Add the mixture to a 6" square pan lined with parchment paper, or half of an 8 x 8 prepared pan.
+Place in the freezer for about an hour, then cut the pieces of fudges and enjoy!

 Food Safety